forrestdavis/NLPScholar/README.md

 ```

  The options are `full`, `16bit`, `8bit`, and `4bit`.
 The default behavior is
 `full`, which loads the model without changing its precision.
+Selecting `16bit`
+with `train` will train a lower precision model (note: you need to use a GPU for
+this).

 #### `showSpecialTokens`